Not all base layers will fit all conditions.

 Both types of base layers have pros and cons.
 They also work in different ways, which I’ll describe below.

-Compared to wool they offer little odor control (have a tendency to stink!).
-They are also slower, when it comes to regulating temperature.
+Compared to wool, they offer little odor control (they tend to stink after long days on the mountain!).
+They are also slower when it comes to regulating temperature.

-I’ve found, that cheaper types of base layers have a bad fit and tend to shrink when machine-washed (which ruins the fit even further).
-In my experience, they also have a tendency to get itchy and become static.
+I’ve found that cheaper base layers have a terrible fit and tend to shrink when machine-washed (which ruins the fit even further).
+In my experience, they also tend to get itchy and become static.

-Synthetic base layers are often cheaper, than base layers made from wool.
+Synthetic base layers are often cheaper than base layers made from wool.
+And they can be a great option for warmer days.

-Base layers made from merino wool are lightweight, offers excellent odor protection, and is soft on the skin.
+Ski base layers made from merino wool are lightweight, offer excellent odor protection, and are soft on the skin.
+And they’re the best option for cold weather.

-The reason merino wool doesn’t stink is that of the lanolin and keratin wax in the wool, which is naturally produced by sheep.
-These give the merino wool antibacterial properties, which makes it possible to wear a merino wool base layer for a whole week of skiing, without the need for
+The reason merino wool doesn’t stink is that of the lanolin and keratin wax in the wool, which sheep naturally produce.
+These give the merino wool antibacterial properties, which makes it possible to wear a merino wool base layer for a whole week of skiing without the need for washing.

-Merino wool has a natural insulating effect because the wool will crimp and trap dead air, which in turn acts as a buffer against the cold.
+Merino wool has a natural insulating effect because the wool will crimp and trap dead air, which acts as a buffer against the cold.

-As your body temperature rises, the moisture trapped within the fibers of merino wool will start to evaporate, and the dead air will starts to cool.
-It is because of this, that merino wool is so good at keeping you warm and dry at the same time.
+As your body temperature rises, the moisture trapped within the merino wool fibers will evaporate, and the dead air will start to cool.
+It is because of this that merino wool is so good at keeping you warm and dry at the same time.

 And the thicker or more heavy-weight (more on that in a moment) a base layer you choose, the worse the wicking abilities become.